AlbinTouma/4chan/README.md

 ![screenshot](./flashback.png)

-Flashback is similar to 4Chan and other online forums.
+Flashback has a similar structure to forums like 4Chan.
 The site has boards that contain threads.
 Each thread is a discussion on a topic and contains posts and replies.

-The idea is to crawl crime related boards and parses information from different threads.
 In the future the crawler will collect entities, events, and links from posts and replies on each thread.

+## Output

+So far the project has crawled one board and collected metadata on 66,000 threads posted between 2007-2005.
+- Rank threads by probability of crime related data based on thread title.
+- Collect crime data from posts and replies on threads.
+- Analyse sources present in threads.
+- Geolocate and map incidents